dotnet/docs-maui/docs/user-interface/controls/refreshview.md

 [![Browse sample.](~/media/code-sample.png) Browse the sample](/samples/dotnet/maui-samples/userinterface-refreshview)

 The .NET Multi-platform App UI (.NET MAUI) `RefreshView` is a container control that provides pull to refresh functionality for scrollable content.
-Therefore, the child of a `RefreshView` must be a scrollable control, such as `ScrollView`, <xref:Microsoft.Maui.Controls.CollectionView>, or `ListView`.
+Therefore, the child of a `RefreshView` must be a scrollable control, such as `ScrollView`, <xref:Microsoft.Maui.Controls.CollectionView>, or <xref:Microsoft.Maui.Controls.ListView>.

 `RefreshView` defines the following properties: